 (as in "German gauge runs to here") with Railhead markers.
+(The flip-sides are marked Wrong Gauge to help mark complex junctions.)
 These markers are only moved by the conversion work of Rail Repair units- other ground units moving through rail hexes have no effect on the position of a Railhead.

 Some games have only one gauge of railroad track.
 In these, players can use Railhead markers to show the forward extent of rail hexes under their control.
-(The initial extent of each side's rail lines is sometimes given in the scenario rules, but keep in mind that 13.3h usually makes it unnecessary to bother with railheads and to define them in set-ups.)
+(The initial extent of each side's rail lines is sometimes given in the scenario rules, but keep in mind that 13.3h usually makes railheads unnecessary.)

 13.3e Rail movement includes three steps: entrain, move, detrain.
-All three steps must be completed in the same phase.
+All three steps must be done in the same phase.

-1) To entrain, the cargo must be in a detrainable railroad hex (13.3c) that is not in an enemy ZOC.
+- 1) To entrain, the cargo must be in a detrainable railroad hex (13.3c) that is not in an enemy ZOC.
 A unit moving by rail must be in Move Mode, and can expend up to half its MA in the phase before entraining.
-Reinforcements and new SP can entrain "off-map" if their arrival hex contains a railroad (13.6b).

-- 2) To move, the cargo follows a path of connected rail hexes that does not enter a hex with an enemy combat unit or ZOC.
-Rail hexes that are wrong gauge (13.3f) or uncontrolled (13.3h) cannot be used. - 3) To detrain, cargo must be in a detrainable railroad hex which is not in an enemy ZOC.
+Reinforcements and new SP can entrain "off-map" if their arrival hex contains a railroad (13.6b). - 2) To move, the cargo follows a path of connected rail hexes that does not enter a hex with an enemy combat unit or ZOC.
+Rail hexes that are wrong gauge (13.3f) or uncontrolled (13.3h) cannot be used.

+3) To detrain, cargo must be in a detrainable railroad hex which is not in an enemy ZOC.
 No further movement is allowed by a unit after it detrains (per 4.7d).

-Design Note: Rail movement is a strategic asset.
-It is much more efficient to move loads over long distances than in short hops.
-Rail capacity involves marshaling rolling stock and a lot of loading/unloading.
-To go through all that monkey-drill for a short, relatively tactical, move is wasteful.
+Design Note: Rail capacity involves the marshaling of rolling stock and a lot of time spent loading and unloading.
+Rail movement is a strategic asset; it is much more efficient to move loads across long distances rather than in short hops.

-13.3f Rail Conversion.
+- 13.3f Rail Conversion.
 In games with more than one rail gauge, a side can only use its rail capacity or supply line trace along rail lines of a particular gauge.
 Eligible Rail Repair units (13.3g) are used to convert rail lines to the gauge appropriate to their side.
-Players keep track of the current extent of each rail gauge using Railhead markers.

-- A) Railroads cannot be converted in an enemy ZOC (no negation). - B) A Rail Repair unit can convert a rail hex simply by moving into it.
-Conversion does not cost SP or extra movement points.

-13.3g Rail Repair Units.
+Players keep track of the current extent of each rail gauge using Railhead markers. - A) Railroads cannot be converted in an enemy ZOC (no negation). - B) A Rail Repair unit can convert a rail hex simply by moving into it.
+Conversion does not cost SP or extra movement points. - 13.3g Rail Repair Units.
 Rail Repair units are combat units that are used to convert railroad hexes.
-Several special rules govern their movement abilities:

-- A) A Rail Repair unit can combine rail movement with conversion in the Movement Phase.
+Several special rules govern them: - A) A Rail Repair unit can combine rail movement with conversion in the Movement Phase.
 (Exception: They cannot do so if the hexes being used for rail movement were converted in the current phase.
-No leapfrogging!) - B) Rail Repair units can move their full MA after using rail movement

-(less any movement done prior to entraining), and can use rail movement in Combat Mode.

-- C) Rail Repair units can entrain and detrain in any railroad hex (it need not be "detrainable"). - D) Rail Repair units can convert up to 4 hexes (or hexes equal their current MA, if less than 4) during the Movement Phase (not other phases).
+No leapfrogging!) - B) Rail Repair units can move their full MA after using rail movement (less any movement done prior to entraining), and can use rail movement in Combat Mode. - C) Rail Repair units can entrain and detrain in any railroad hex (it need not be "detrainable"). - D) Rail Repair units can convert up to 4 hexes (or hexes equal their current MA, if less than 4) during the Movement Phase (not other phases).
 They must be in Combat Mode, or be in DG Mode and oriented toward Combat Mode (per 5.10e).